ElsaB/impact-annotator/doc/biblio/variant_annotation_databases.md

 * **What is it?** Identification and annotation of clinically relevant cancer variants.
 * **Where does the data comes from?** FDA-approved therapy or targeted therapy in clinical trials.
 Data dynamically curated by experts.
 In-house databse (the JAX Clinical Knowledgebase JAX-CKB): semi-automated/manually curated database of gene/variant annotations, therapy knowledge, diagnostic/prognostic information, and clinical trials related to oncology.
-* **Size of the database?** January 2016, from the article: 358 genes, 1108 targeted therapies.
 * **Other informations**
     * Filtering to ensure the high-quality somatic variations: low coverage, vaf, silent mutations, likely germline, outside of coding regions
     * All types of mutations